vladigleba/vladigleba.github.io/posts/basics/hell.md

 > Take heed unto yourselves, lest ye forget the covenant of the LORD your God, which he made with you, and make you a graven image, or the likeness of any thing, which the LORD thy God hath forbidden thee. *For the LORD thy God is a consuming fire*, even a jealous God.
 {% ct 'Deuteronomy 4:23, 24' %}

 God is love, but He is also holy.
-He loves the sinner and has made ample provision for salvation from sin, because sin, and anyone who chooses to cling to it, cannot exist in the presence of a holy God&mdash;He is a consuming fire to it.
+He loves the sinner and has made ample provision for salvation from sin, because sin, and anyone who chooses to cling to it, cannot exist in the presence of a holy God—He is a consuming fire to it.

 ## What does the Bible say about the wicked?